ShafferMichael/ShafferMichael/README.md

 - 💯 Know about my experiences: **[resume](files/resume.pdf)**

-- 🤔 Personality Type: INTJ
+- 🤔 Personality Type: INTJ or ENTJ (Depending on mood lol)

 - ⚡ Fun facts: **I play ukulele, DJ, advid reader/writer, volunteer, and always looking to collobarate on a project...**